Lonette McKee: Career

 In 2013, McKee expressed a desire to establish a performance arts center in the New York tri-state area.
 She performs her one-woman memoir with music on stages throughout the US.
 She produced her first feature film, Dream Street, which she wrote and directed.

 Personal life

 McKee has been married once and has no children.
-She dated the actor and stand-up comedian Freddie Prinze for a time during 1976.
+She dated the actor and stand-up comedian Freddie Prinze for a time during 1976, while he was still married and after his wife had given birth to their son.
 McKee was married to Leo Compton, a youth counselor, from February 1983 to 1990.
 In the mid-1990s, she lived in an Upper East Side brownstone with her companion, the musician Bryant McNeil.
 They met while they were working together on McKee's Natural Love album.

 McKee teaches a master acting workshop at Centenary College of New Jersey, where she is an adjunct professor in the Theater Arts department.